baomidou/mybatis-plus-doc/src/content/docs/en/plugins/index.md

 ### Spring Configuration

 In Spring configuration, you need to create an instance of `MybatisPlusInterceptor` and add it to MyBatis's plugin list.
-Below is an example configuration for the pagination plugin:
+Here is a configuration example for the pagination plugin:

 ```xml
 <bean id="sqlSessionFactory" class="com.baomidou.mybatisplus.extension.spring.MybatisSqlSessionFactoryBean">